Last updated Feb 2025

 Installing grid-connected solar PV system

-When you install a grid-connected solar PV system, your household will have the ability to generate it’s own free electricity through the solar system as well as pull electricity from the grid as a secondary source, if the solar system has not produced enough energy.
+When you install a grid-connected solar PV system, your household will have the ability to generate its own free electricity through the solar system as well as pull electricity from the grid as a secondary source, if the solar system has not produced enough energy.

 solar house night

-In addition to this a grid-connected solar system has the functionality to feed excess energy generated to the grid.
+In addition to this, a grid-connected solar system has the functionality to feed excess energy generated to the grid.
 When this occurs the energy retailer buys this excess electricity at a feed-in tariff rate, which the household will receive as credit on their electricity bill.

 Work out the cost to install a grid-connected solar system and your estimated annual savings with our free solar calculator!